luismeyer95/balar-lint/README.md

 ✗ Found balar usage errors:

 src/api/users.ts
-  15:20 [90001] Balar-wrapped function must be called inside a balar.run() context 23:15 [90002] Balar-wrapped function must not be called conditionally inside balar.run().
-Use balar.if() or balar.switch() instead. src/api/posts.ts
+  15:20 [90001] balar-wrapped function must be called inside a balar.run() context 23:15 [90002] balar-wrapped function must not be called conditionally inside balar.run(), use balar.if() or balar.switch() instead to ensure efficient partitioning of your batch. src/api/posts.ts
-  42:18 [90001] Balar-wrapped function must be called inside a balar.run() context
+  42:18 [90001] balar-wrapped function must be called inside a balar.run() context
 ```

 This complements the language server plugin by allowing you to integrate the same checks as part of your CI pipeline (TypeScript language server plugins are limited to editor diagnostics only).